mozilla-services/pulseguardian/README.md

 ## Setup

+See the mozillapulse [HACKING.md][] file for instructions on setting up a local Pulse environment.

 Using a virtualenv is highly recommended.
 One possible installation would be

 * Clone the repository and cd into it.